informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 1. If pseudo-column has no path, it will return the base reference.
 3. if mainTuple is available, create the reference based on this path:
      <pseudoColumnSchema:PseudoColumnTable>/<path from pseudo-column to main table>/<facets based on value of shortestkey of main table>
-4. Otherwise return the reference without any facet or filters (TODO needs to change eventually)
+4. Otherwise create the path by traversing the path

 **Kind**: instance property of [<code>PseudoColumn</code>](#ERMrest.PseudoColumn)
 <a name="ERMrest.PseudoColumn+formatPresentation"></a>